CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 ^#^^#^ Built-in data

 Before we turn to using your own data, it is useful to know that Stata comes with a collection of sample data sets which you can use to try the Stata commands.
-Additionally, most (if not all) of the examples in [Stata help](basics.html#stata-help) will use these data sets.
+Additionally, most (if not all) of the examples in [Stata help][stata help] will use these data sets.

 To see a list of the built-in data sets, use